KV20

-KV20 is a tomb in the Valley of the Kings (Egypt).
+KV20 is a tomb in the Valley of the Kings in Egypt.
 It was probably the first royal tomb to be constructed in the valley.
 KV20 was the original burial place of Thutmose I (who was later re-interred in KV38) and later was adapted by his daughter Hatshepsut to accommodate her and her father.
-The tomb was known to the Napoleonic expedition in 1799 and had been visited by several explorers between 1799 and 1903.
+The tomb was known to Napoleon Bonaparte's expedition in 1799 and had been visited by several explorers between 1799 and 1903.
 A full clearance of the tomb was undertaken by Howard Carter in 1903–1904.
 KV20 is distinguishable from other tombs in the valley, both in its general layout and because of the atypical clockwise curvature of its corridors.

 Location and exploration

 KV20 is located in the easternmost branch of the valley near the later tombs KV19, KV43, and KV60.
 It was known to the French expedition of 1799 and to Belzoni, who worked in the area in 1817.
 A first attempt to excavate the tomb was undertaken by James Burton in 1824, who cleared it as far as the tomb's first chamber.
 Although Lepsius explored it in 1844 and 1845, no further attempts to excavate the tomb were undertaken until Howard Carter started his clearance of the rock-hard fill in the corridor in the spring of 1903.
 This excavation was conducted by Carter as Inspector of the Antiquities Service, but the work was sponsored by Theodore M. Davis, who published a full report of the work in 1906.

 After Carter's work in the tomb ended, no further activities have been carried out.
 The ceiling of the burial chamber had suffered a further collapse when John Romer visited the tomb in the late 1960s.
 Since 1994 the burial chamber has been inaccessible due to debris deposited by flooding.